Golder12/SQL-Project/README.md

 # SQL-Project
 Project scenario:
 There is a client, Ben, who is opening up a new pizzeria.
-He requires a custom relational for his business that will allow him to capture and store all of the important information and data that the business generates.
+He requires a custom relational database for his business that will allow him to capture and store all of the important information and data that the business generates.

 This project is focusing on developing three main areas: